NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 - DirectCurrentWithInverterACStorage

 AlternatingCurrent is the default.
-All the generators connected to a specific load center need to be of the same type (all AC or all DC).
 If the generators are DC, then an inverter is needed to convert the DC to AC.
 If there are DC generators and a DC electrical storage device on the buss along with an inverter, then use DirectCurrentWithInverterDCStorage in this field.
 See the Engineering Reference for more information including diagrams of the load center configurations.

 #### Field: Inverter Object Name